 Students placed on Academic Probation must contact their academic advisor before registering because they may only enroll in 12 credits.
 If they have pre-registered for more than 12 credits, they must see their advisor in order to drop courses exceeding the 12 credit limit.
-Students placed on Academic Probation are strongly encouraged to use the services provided through the Learning Support Center, including tutoring, mentoring, and additional student support services.
+Students placed on Academic Probation are strongly encouraged to use the services provided through the Student Success Center, including tutoring, mentoring, and additional student support services.
+Students may be requested to enroll for the LIBS110 Strategies and Skills for Academic Success course if deemed appropriate by the Retention Director.

 Students will be removed from Academic Probation at the end of that semester if their semester GPA is 2.0 or above and they have completed the minimum number of credits in their registered coursework.
 Students whose probation is linked to Incompletes will be removed from Academic Probation when they receive grades for those courses.
 If it is a Pass/Fail course they simply need to pass the course in order for the Incomplete to be satisfied.
-No permanent record of Academic Probation is placed on their transcript.
+No permanent record of Academic Probation is placed on their transcript..

-ACADEMIC SUSPENSION
+ACADEMIC WARNING